Call Today Schedule a Tour Careers

 Why is loneliness increasing?

-According to the Census Bureau, people are spending less time with friends and more time alone, and this was true even before the pandemic.
+According to the Census Bureau, people are spending less time with friends and more time alone, and this was true even before the pandemic in 2020.
 Researchers say it’s due to many factors; some have even tied the first spike in loneliness numbers to the arrival of the smartphone in 2014.
 But even a fun game on the phone doesn’t replace the significant health benefits of engagement and connection with others, especially with older adults.

 When it comes to isolation in seniors, choosing a vibrant senior living community can make all the difference.